-The Permission to Smile campaign, supported by 158 Birmingham organizations including the council, chamber of commerce, civic society and voluntary services council, faith groups and schools, has had a high profile in Birmingham since 2018 and has provided something of a ‘template’ for As One, with the Covid-19 crisis giving a sense of urgency, stimulating wider action.
+The Permission to Smile campaign, supported by 158 Birmingham organizations including the council, chamber of commerce, civic society and voluntary services council, faith groups and schools, had a high profile in Birmingham from 2018-20 and provided something of a ‘template’ for As One, with the Covid-19 crisis giving a sense of both urgency and opportunity, stimulating wider action.

-Before Covid, the aim was to re-ignite community spirit.
-Now, post-Covid, the priority and opportunity is to ‘capture’ something of the community spirit that the emergency actually ignited – and to help it to become a permanent feature of streets up and down the country.
+The key is to ‘capture’ something of the community spirit that clearly exists – to harness it and to help it to become a permanent feature of streets up and down the country.

 Martin Graham was previously director of On the Move International (1998-2009), which brought ecumenical groups of churches together to look outwards and put on free barbecue events for the wider community and did so in 157 locations in the UK and also in 27 countries.
 Before that, he was CEO of the Kent Chamber of Commerce and Industry (1993-98), Deputy Director of the Conservative Research Department (1991-93) and Public Affairs Director of the British Chambers of Commerce (1988-91).
 Martin holds an M Litt from Cambridge and is a Fellow of the Royal Society of Arts.

-Our thanks to Peter Bellingham for banner designs and animations.
+Our thanks to the many networks, local authorities and others who are helping pull this together.
+Particular thanks, also, to Peter Bellingham for banner designs and animations.

 Below is a video message Sir Lenny Henry kindly did in support of Permission to Smile; and, below that, a video message by Hugh Osgood, recently co-president of Churches Together in England, encouraging churches to embrace the As One vision.